charlesneimog/Awesome-Pd/docs/objects/nop~.md

 # nop~

-The `nop~` object performs no operation on signals; it simply passes them through.
-Its primary purpose is to help manage and organize signal cords within a Pure Data patch.
+The `nop~` object is a signal-level no-operation (NOP) utility from the zexy library.
+It simply passes an incoming audio signal from its inlet directly to its outlet without any modification.
+This object can be useful as a placeholder or for debugging signal flow in a Pure Data patch.

 ---